cqframework/FhirProfileTools/QuickHtmlGenerator.md

 # QUICK HTML Generator

 The QUICK model generator creates custom Javadoc-like documentation for QICore FHIR profiles using `runQuickHtml` task.
-QUICK model is created in "html" folder.
+Output is created in "html" folder of the FHIR Profile Tools project folder.

 ## Introduction